Ratings and Reviews of the Best (and Worst) WordPress Page Builders

 The Elementor Pro team released the free version of Elementor in the summer of 2016 and followed up with Elementor Pro in the following December.
 Reaching a new milestone, Elementor Pro has more than 2 million active installations!

-Recently passing 50,000 downloads, Brizy Pro is growing and has huge potential to compete with the more popular page builders.
+With over 50,000 downloads, Brizy Pro is growing and has huge potential to compete with the more popular page builders.

 Divi Builder from Elegant Themes is a noticeably well built page builder.
 It has an impressive collection of powerful, well thought out page building features and customization options.
 On top of all that, the recent release of Divi Builder 4.0 adds full theme building!
 All this and recent performance improvements are sure to keep Divi…